zueducator

 · His innate nature makes it impossible for him to get out from underneath his past hurts.

-· These innate immune system cells provide a rapid response to viruses and other pathogens.
+· These innate immune system cells rapidly respond to viruses and other pathogens.

 Insights (C1)